Sudhandar/blog/docs/index.md

 ## About Me {: #about-me }

-I’m Sudhandar Balakrishnan, an Applied AI Consultant who helps businesses and organizations save time, reduce burnout, and focus on strategy by building AI systems.
+I’m Sudhandar Balakrishnan, an Applied AI Implementation Specialist who helps businesses and organizations save time, reduce burnout, and focus on strategy by building AI systems.

 Before consulting, I worked as a **Data Scientist at Loblaws**, Canada's largest retail and pharmacy chain.
 There, I led the rollout of a GenAI-powered compliance report that expanded audit coverage from 1,000 to 700,000 forms—saving 30+ hours of manual work and millions in potential fines.